 Application for Graduation

-All students must complete an Application for Degree before February 1.
+All students must complete an Application for Degree before graduation by the dates listed below.
 All Removals of Grades and Deferred grades, Changes of Grades, Independent Study (Correspondence) Grades must be received no later than three weeks prior to the end of classes of your final semester.
 It takes time to process the application through the University system and to resolve any problems that may occur.
 Early April is the deadline date for May graduates.